 Give your time

-Blue Datto is staffed predominantly by volunteers and we welcome assistance from other volunteers.
+Blue Datto welcomes assistance from volunteers.
 We are looking for people with a passion to keep our young people safe on the roads.
 Sound like you?
 Contact us.

 Do you want to help young people be safer on our roads?
-Would you like to be a peer mentor and facilitate workshops?
-Are you between 18-24 years of age?
+Would you like to be a peer mentor and facilitate our workshops?
+Are you between 18-24 years of age and studying at university?
 Then the Blue Datto Keeping Safe™ program may be just the opportunity for you.Register as a mentor

 We are indebted to our Sponsors, Patrons & Ambassadors for the important work they do for our foundation.
 Without their support we could not have come as far as we have.